Medical questions & health advice by licensed doctors

-"Why do I get a big red spotty rash when I scratch things such as my arms & legs in the shower?
+"Why do I get a big red spotty rash when I scratch things such as my arms & legs in the shower?"

 I'm an 18 year old student and lately I have been getting a spotty rash on my arms and legs when I scratch them in the shower.
 At first I thought it may have been my eczema but I highly doubt it because it goes away about 2-3 days later.
 I'm not extremely worried but I am a tad bit concerned.

 The way to avoid this is, first, to shower less frequently.
 Most people with dry skin and eczema should not shower every day.
 You should also limit the length of the shower and avoid using very hot water.
 Make certain to use a soft soap and avoid exfoliation, scratching, and similar maneuvers.
 Immediately upon exiting the shower, you should towel dry by dabbing the skin (avoid vigorous rubbing) and then apply a thick layer of a good skin moisturizer.
 The best moisturizers are the "greasy" ones like vaseline, because these trap in the skin's moisture best.
 If these methods do not work, talk to your primary care doctor for further advice.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.